-Within Cusco and the Sacred Valley, there is much to do than just touring the well-known Wonder of the World.
+There is much to do within Cusco and the Sacred Valley than just touring the well-known Wonder of the World.
 A tour around the Valley is necessary before leaving for the Inca citadel.
 There are many ruins and many wonderful things to witness in the surroundings.
 That is why together with Machu Travel Peru we have prepared a small article about the Maras Salt Mines.
 The old Salinas de Maras is a place that one cannot miss for anything in the world if you find yourself touring the Sacred Valley.
-These are located almost strategically on the side of a mountain.
-Where thousands of shallow pools are filled with salt water.
+These are located almost strategically on the side of a mountain, where thousands of shallow pools are filled with salt water.
 These pools then evaporate and leave the expected treasure crystallized.

 The most important things to know about the Maras Salt Mines

 - The history of the salt ponds